City University of New York, Graduate Center, M.Phil. 1993, Ph.D. 1996 with Distinction, Program in Sociology.

 Advisory Council: Governance Futures Lab/Institute for the Future, Palo Alto, CA

-Research Grant Assessor: Social Sciences and Humanities Research Council of Canada (SSHRC), 2004; Fulbright Program, Institute of International Education, Russia, 2014, 2015, 2016; Rauschenberg Foundation, 2016; Independent Social Research Foundation UK (ISRF), 2016; Riksbankens Jubileumsfond (Swedish Foundation for the Humanities and Social Sciences), 2016; Open Societies Foundation, 2016.
+Research Grant Assessor: Social Sciences and Humanities Research Council of Canada (SSHRC), 2004; Fulbright Program, Institute of International Education, Russia, 2014, 2015, 2016; Rauschenberg Foundation, 2016; Independent Social Research Foundation UK (ISRF), 2016; Riksbankens Jubileumsfond (Swedish Foundation for the Humanities and Social Sciences), 2016; Open Societies Foundations, 2016; Austrian Science Fund (FWF) 2019; Research Council KU Leuven (Belgium) 2020; Fund for Scientific Research-FNRS (Belgium) 2020.

-Manuscript Reader: Oxford University Press, MIT Press, New York University Press, Columbia University Press, Open University Press, University of California Press, University of North Carolina Press, University of Minnesota Press, Indiana University Press, Temple University Press, SUNY Press, Ediciones Universidad Cooperitiva de Columbia, Verso Press, Routledge Press, Zed Press, Pluto Press, Polity Press, Minor Compositions/Autonomedia, Palgrave/Macmillan, Contexts (ASA), Journal of Public Culture, Popular Communication, Perspectives on European Politics and Society, Sociology Compass, International Journal of Communication, Social Text, American Studies, WSQ: Women’s Studies Quarterly, Social Movement Studies, Journal of Resistance Studies, Public Culture, American Periodicals, Cultural Sociology, The Sixties: A Journal of History, Politics, and Culture, New Media and Society.
+Manuscript Reader: Oxford University Press, MIT Press, New York University Press, Columbia University Press, Open University Press, University of California Press, University of North Carolina Press, University of Minnesota Press, Indiana University Press, Temple University Press, SUNY Press, Ediciones Universidad Cooperitiva de Columbia, Verso Press, Routledge Press, Zed Press, Pluto Press, Polity Press, Minor Compositions/Autonomedia, Palgrave/Macmillan, Contexts (ASA), Journal of Public Culture, Popular Communication, Perspectives on European Politics and Society, Sociology Compass, International Journal of Communication, Social Text, American Studies, WSQ: Women’s Studies Quarterly, Social Movement Studies, Journal of Resistance Studies, Public Culture, American Periodicals, Cultural Sociology, The Sixties: A Journal of History, Politics, and Culture, New Media and Society, New Political Science, Communication, Culture and Critique.

 Dissertation Committees: New York University: Media, Culture and Communication, Social and Cultural Analysis, Music; Columbia University: English, Communications; New School for Social Research: Political Science; CUNY Graduate Center: Social Work; University of Hawaii: Political Science; University of Melbourne: School of Fine Arts, Melbourne, Australia; Edith Cowan University, Communications, Western Australia; University of Wollongong, School of Humanities and Social Inquiry, Australia; Roskilde University: Doctoral School of Society and Globalization, Denmark